aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/utility-features/_index.md

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-Miscellaneous-CalculateCriticalPath-CalculateCriticalPath.cpp" >}}
 ## **Printing the TaskWritingException**
-A project consists of a number of tasks and Aspose.Tasks API allows adding, removing and updating task information.
+A project consists of a number of tasks and Aspose.Tasks for C++ API allows adding, removing and updating task information.
 If there's a problem when writing tasks, use TasksWritingException to catch them.

 Aspose.Tasks supports printing a message when there's an exception in writing a task.
 This is done with TaskWritingException, in a similar way to how TaskReadingException is used.